-In 1882, when our University was known as the Maryland Agricultural College, Johns Hopkins University in Baltimore invited William Thomson - who would later become Lord Kelvin - to present a series of lectures on physics at in Baltimore.
+In 1882, when our University was known as the Maryland Agricultural College, Johns Hopkins University invited William Thomson - who would later become Lord Kelvin - to present a series of lectures on physics at in Baltimore.
 You may recognize his title as the name of the absolute temperature scale used to this day by scientists.
-That title was derived from the River Kelvin that ran close to his lab in Glasgow, Scotland, where he was a professor for a long time (and where I, coincidently, spend a year on sabbatical in the 1980s, almost exactly a century after his tenure there).
+That title was derived from the River Kelvin that ran close to his lab in Glasgow, Scotland, where he was a professor for a long time.
+(Coincidentally, I had the opportunity to stay not far from there in Glasgow for a year on sabbatical in the 1980s, exactly a century after his tenure there).